 To Campus Safety and Parking Permit booth:

 Come onto Campus Drive from Hwy 97/Crater Lake Highway.
 Pass through a traffic light and on the right are commercial areas, the hospital, and offices.
 When you approach the campus stay to the right on Campus Drive, the parking permit booth is located on the right.
 It has a drive-up window.
 They will need your license plate information.

 To the Oregon Tech Library in the Learning Resource Center (LRC):

 The Library is at the back of the campus.
 After obtaining a parking pass, pull out to the right to the stop sign.
 Continue straight ahead until the road dead ends, take a left, follow this road and curve to the left so you are going west on College Way toward the Upper Klamath Lake.
 After the baseball field and track field, turn left before the row of trees on the left.
 The speed limit is 10 mph.
 Come straight ahead and park in the back of the library.
 There is a handicap ramp at this library entrance and the loading dock to help you identify the building.
 After walking up the stairs or making use of the handicap ramp, enter through the double doors.
 You are entering on the second floor.
 There is an elevator on the right.
 Press "1."
-After exiting the elevator, turn to the right, go through the door into the building, and pass through the gates on the right to the Circulation and Reference areas.
+After exiting the elevator, turn to the right, go through the door into the building, and pass through the gates on the right to the library areas.

 To the Shaw Historical Library in the Learning Resource Center: